 What is FASD?

 Drinking alcohol during pregnancy can cause irreversible damage to an unborn baby.
 If a baby is prenatally exposed to alcohol, they are at risk for having Fetal Alcohol Spectrum Disorders (FASD).
-FASD is not a diagnosis, but is an umbrella term describing the range of effects that can occur in an individual whose mother drank alcohol during pregnancy.
+FASD is not a diagnosis, but is an umbrella term describing the range of effects that can occur when a developing baby is prenatally exposed to alcohol.
 These effects may include physical, mental, behavioral, and/or learning disabilities with possible lifelong implications.
 There are many terms under the FASD umbrella, including these medical diagnoses:

 - Fetal Alcohol Syndrome (FAS)